It was on the flight back to UIaan Baatar that I remembered the ghost.

 Those two impressions were made in the half-second before I sat bolt-upright to confront him.
 People appearing in your room in small-towns of Mongolia is something to take seriously (I’ve only once barricaded a hotel room door, but that was responding to one heck of a row going on outside).
 And he vanished.
 In the murk I could see my partner – no signs from him.
 At least I hadn’t yelled.
 Satisfied it was an apparition, I settled back down to what passed for sleep on a mattress like a brick with a sheet wrapped around it.

 Next day we headed for the airport, and boarded a half-empty twin-prop SAAB for the haul back to Ulaan Baatar.
 After a while, to break the monotony, I said to Nyambayar “Hey, I saw a ghost in our room last night!”.
 Something of a cloud passed over his face.
 Nyambayar, who is a straight-forward kind of guy, replied that, while trying to ignore it under the sheets, he had heard someone walking around the room and breathing.
 He was well-aware that there was something uncanny in our room that night.

-I’ve had quite a few strange encounters now – but this was the only time there was some kind of ‘back-up’.
+I’ve had quite a few strange encounters now (the one that really takes the cake was in China) – but this was the only time there was some kind of ‘back-up’.
 Some kind of ‘shared-experience’.

 Who was that guy?